 Connecting multiple strips to one source throws a loop in the project as there is usually just one connection to the power source.
 Caged, Open Frame Power supplies are fantastic for using multiple strips as they have two channels with terminal ports where multiple strips could go in each.

-If you need to go with a plug-in style, then I would suggest running both your strip connections into one of the screw-in terminal connectors which will then plug seamlessly into the male plug of the power brick.
+If you need to go with a plug-in style, then I would suggest running both your strip connections into an LED Strip Splitter which will then plug seamlessly into the male plug of the power brick.
+LED Strip splitter cables come in up to 4-outputs so you could potentially have 4 strips running seamlessly from one Power Supply connection!

 When hardwiring the strips, you will just need to make solid connections between all your strip wires to the output wires on the power supply.
 This can be done with wire nuts or wiring all strips to a common positive and negative wire so you can make a one to one connection with the hardwired power supply.